 [Company website]

-When you run effective marketing campaigns, you can put lead generation on autopilot and let the prospects come to you.
-This means, however, that you need to make that initial introduction to the contact to determine if they meet your lead qualification criteria to undergo the remaining sales process steps.
-Here’s how to introduce yourself in an email to an inbound lead after they’ve submitted their information via website, social media ad, or digital ad form.
+When you run effective sales and marketing campaigns, you can put lead generation on autopilot and let the prospects come to you.
+However, you need to introduce your business to the contact to determine if they meet your lead qualification criteria to undergo the remaining sales process steps.

-Subject Line: Hi [lead first name], thanks for your inquiry.
+Subject Line: Hello, [Lead first name]!
+Thanks for your inquiry.

-Thanks for expressing interest in our [product/service].
+Thanks for your interest in our [product/service].
 I look forward to helping craft a solution that meets your needs.

-My name is [first name], [job position] for [company name].
-To get started, I’d like to schedule a time to chat to learn more about you and your [solution {ex: “accounting,” “cybersecurity,” “content development”}] needs.
+My name is [your name], [title] for [company].
+To get started, I’d like to schedule a time to chat to learn more about you and your [solution] needs.

 [Company]